Northern transitional alpine forests

-Northern transitional alpine forests is a temperate coniferous forest ecoregion in the northwestern interior of British Columbia, as defined by the World Wildlife Fund (WWF) categorization system.
+Northern transitional alpine forests are a temperate coniferous forest ecoregion in the northwestern interior of British Columbia, as defined by the World Wildlife Fund (WWF) categorization system.

 Setting

 This ecoregion occupies a transitional region of mountains and valleys between the Coast Ranges to the west and the Omineca Mountains to the east.
 It varies greatly in elevation from the heavily glacierized areas of the Hazelton and Skeena mountains between 2500-2800 m, to the Nass and Skeena river valleys below 750 m.